Search

 Central counterparties

 Inspired by the joint work with the Hungarian Central Counterparty (KELER CCP Ltd.), we started to work on several research topics in connection with the new regulation (EMIR) following the crisis of 2007-2009.
-To reduce systemic risk, the role and risk management of CCPs gained more attention, and several questions arose both form theoretical and practical perspectives:

-• Anticyclical policies
+• Anticyclical margin setting policies;

-• Measuring stress for a CCP
+• Measuring stress for a CCP;

-• The connection of risk management waterfall elements
+• The connection of risk management waterfall elements;

 Publications: